-Centification Regarding Debarment, Suspension, Ineligibility And Voluntary Exclusion
+Certification Regarding Debarment, Suspension, Ineligibility And Voluntary Exclusion

 Subcontractor Covered Transactions

-The prospective subcontractor of the contractor of the contra ne Recipient, , certifies, by

-neither it nor its principals is presently debarred,

-transaction by any Federal departm ineligible, or voluntarily excluded from participation nent or agency. on in this

-2) Where the Pecinient's subcentract or is unable to certify to the above statement, the prograetiva

-Where the Recipient's subcontractor subcontractor shall attach an expla prospective

-• -
+- (1) The prospective subcontractor of the Recipient, \\\\\\, certifies, by submission of this document, that neither it nor its principals is presently debarred, suspended, proposed for debarment, declared ineligible, or voluntarily excluded from participation in this transaction by any Federal department or agency. - (2) Where the Recipient's subcontractor is unable to certify to the above statement, the prospective subcontractor shall attach an explanation to this form.

 SUBCONTRACTOR:

-Зу:

-Signature Recipient's Name -
+By: Signature Recipient's Name

-·

-Name and Title DEM Contract Number -
+Name and Title DEM Contract Number

-Street Address Project Number -
+Street Address Project Number

 City, State, Zip

 Date

-42

-43

-Attachment #